thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ---
-title: [Set up VMware for ThoughtSpot]
+title: [Set up ThoughtSpot in VMware]
 summary: Learn how to install a ThoughtSpot cluster in a VMware environment.
-keywords: tbd
-last_updated: tbd
+last_updated: 3/3/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.

-Note that older versions of ESXi aren't supported due to hardware/driver incompatibility issues.
+{% include note.html content="Older versions of ESXi aren't supported due to hardware/driver incompatibility issues." %}

 For each hardware node, you must:

 * Complete the prerequisites